 [proponent should provide]

-Recharge Pilot Studies (Component 1 - Project Description)

-Justification:

 Projects that increase groundwater recharge are identified in the GSP under “Other PMAs.”
 These projects rely on surface water originating as stormwater flows or imported to the basin to augment groundwater recharge, but project concepts were insufficiently developed to estimate costs and benefits.
-Since GSP submittal, the GSAs have utilized their numerical model to complete a preliminary analysis of potential water volumes available to projects that capture, and infiltrate stormwater flows in surface drainages or from agricultural fields, and initiated an ongoing Recharge Pilot Project (Laguna Del Sol Report [LDSR] pilot recharge project]) to guide design decisions and quantify likely benefits when applied in other areas of the basin.
-The numerical model results indicated that surface water diversion projects could increase recharge more than 3,000 AF per year on average.
-Furthermore, augmented recharge will contribute substantially toward stable groundwater levels and implementation efforts to avoid dropping below Minimum Thresholds (MT’s) and meet Measurable Objectives (MO’s).
-Groundwater is the sole source of water in the basin, and therefore all users benefit from greater recharge.
+Since GSP submittal, the GSAs have initiated an ongoing Recharge Pilot Project (Laguna Del Sol Resort [LDSR] pilot recharge project]) to guide design decisions and quantify likely benefits when applied in other areas of the basin.
+Augmented recharge will contribute substantially toward stable groundwater levels and implementation efforts to avoid dropping below Minimum Thresholds (MT’s) and meet Measurable Objectives (MO’s).
+Groundwater is the main source of water in the basin, and therefore all users benefit from greater recharge.
 This includes drinking water for domestic users and municipalities (City of Galt), irrigation for agriculture, and support for environment uses (instream flows and groundwater dependent ecosystems).
-The LDSR pilot recharge project compliments similar projects in the adjacent South American Subbasin currently in various planning and implementation phases.
+The LDSR pilot recharge project complements similar projects in the adjacent South American Subbasin currently in various planning and implementation phases.
 Hence, the component is an expansion of existing activities and therefore has a high likelihood for success and value to the basin.
-The Recharge Pilot Studies will focus on three types of pilot studies: 1) Recharge Well Design Refinement and Deployment Project, 2) Local Diversion Projects and 3) On-Farm Stormwater Capture Projects.

 Recharge Well Design and Deployment Project

 The GSAs have partnered with the Sacramento Area Flood Control Agency (SAFCA) in conducting a Recharge Pilot Project on a portion of LDSR located in the Basin along the Folsom South Canal (FSC) near its confluence with the Cosumnes River.
 The project is led by Omochumne-Hartnell Water District (OHWD) GSA, a GSA in both the Cosumnes Subbasin and South American Subbasin.
 This ongoing project is testing the infiltration capacity of a 48-inch diameter recharge well installed at a location and depth (50 feet) selected based on an electrical resistivity tomography (ERT) survey of the site.
 Building on the accomplishments of this project, the GSAs plan a series of activities that would address key geologic characterization and recharge well design issues essential to scaling up the deployment of recharge wells in other areas of the basin (e.g., the FSC corridor, near natural drainages like Laguna Creek, or for on-farm implementation as part of local stormwater capture projects).
 In addition to the requested grant funds, this effort will take advantage of in-kind services provided by the Sustainable Agricultural Water Systems (SAWS) Unit operating out of the United States Department of Agriculture’s (USDA’s) Agricultural Research Service office at University of California, Davis (UC Davis).
 This unit has been conducting field studies on the use of recharge wells to enhance groundwater infiltration at several locations in the Central Valley.
 They are particularly interested in testing the performance of low-cost, small diameter recharge wells by comparison to the more standard large diameter wells that are more widely used in stormwater capture and groundwater infiltration applications.
-The SAWS Unit includes experienced soil scientists and hydrogeologists equipped with an array of geophysical survey and monitoring tools (tTEM, NMR and ERT) which they propose to make available to support the proposed grant funded activities.
+The SAWS Unit includes experienced soil scientists and hydrogeologists equipped with an array of geophysical survey and monitoring tools (tTEM, NMR, and ERT) which they propose to make available to support the proposed grant funded activities.